m-01101101/product-analytics/fight-churn/readme.md

 <img src="md_refs/covertitle.png" width=200>

-_Do note, I have not copied the repo exactly and have made a few changes to the code_.
+_Do note, I have not copied the repo but rather built my own from scratch using a similar simulation and framework_.

 ## Thinking about customer behaviour